NEML2 2.1.0

 Compiling the NEML2 core library requires

-NEML2 is built upon and relies on a collection of third party libraries/packages, most notably PyTorch (and its C++ backend libtorch).
-However, there is no need to install dependencies prior to installing NEML2.
-The build system will automatically search for necessary packages.
-When a required package is missing, the build system will download one.
+NEML2 is built upon and relies on a collection of third party libraries/packages.
+The build system will automatically search for necessary packages and download missing dependencies when appropriate.

 Refer to dependency management for a list of dependent libraries/packages and more information on the search procedure.